NVIDIA/deepops/docs/slurm-perf-cluster.md

 ## Requirements

    * 1 or more DGX servers (Worker nodes)
-   * 1 Server or laptop (Ephemeral configuration/management machine)
+   * 1 Server or laptop (Ansible provisioning machine)
    * 1 Server or VM (Login node & Slurm controller)
    * 1 or more NFS Servers
    * Optional, 1 Server or VM (PXE provisioning machine)